GoldFoylee/C-Odyssey/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/1/19/C_Logo.png" alt="C Logo" width="180">

-*A set of basic C programs to kickstart your coding journey.
-These are ideal for students and self-learners.*
+*A collection of simple C programs to get you started with coding.
+Best for Students and self-learners.*

 </div>